jvilk/MakeTypes/README.md

 MakeTypes uses the Common Preferred Shape Relation from Petricek et al.'s PLDI 2016 paper, ["Types from Data: Making Structured Data First-Class Citizens in F#"](https://dl.acm.org/citation.cfm?id=2908115).
 Since JavaScript/TypeScript lacks a distinction between integer and floating point types, we merge the `float` and `int` types into a `number` type.

-At the moment, MakeTypes does not implement labelled top shapes.
-We plan to address this limitation in the next release.